 Furthermore, our overall effective income tax rate and tax expenses may be affected by various factors in our business, including changes in our legal structure, changes in the geographic mix of income and expenses, changes in tax laws and applicable accounting pronouncements and variations in the estimated and actual level of annual profits before income tax.
-For example, our effective tax rate has benefited from an existing U.S. research and development tax credit.
-If this tax credit is not renewed, we would expect our effective tax rate to increase.

 We also determine the need to record deferred tax liabilities and the recoverability of deferred tax assets.
 A valuation allowance is established to the extent recovery of deferred tax assets is not likely based on our estimation of future taxable income and other factors in each jurisdiction.
-As of March 31, 2015, we had net deferred tax assets of approximately \$41.0 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and deferred revenue.
-We expect our cash taxes to continue to increase as our cash tax rate approaches our effective tax rate over the next one to two fiscal years.
+As of March 31, 2016, we had net deferred tax assets of approximately \$50.0 million, which were primarily related to stock compensation, deferred revenue and tax credits.
+We expect our cash taxes to continue to align with our effective tax rate over the next several years.